savvasha/sportspress-advanced-h2h/readme.txt

 == Screenshots ==

+1. The new CPT Sorting Criteria at SportsPress Teams Menu
-1. "Normal" Order priorities (Pts, GD, F) i.e. Premier League
+2. "Regular" Order priorities (Pts, GD, F) i.e. Premier League
-2. Pts are also set as H2H first order criteria
-3. If two or more teams are tied, the ranking will check first the H2H team points and next the H2H Away goals scored (i.e. Premier League).
-4. Head to Head Tiebreak Criteria based on Bundesliga league rules.
+3. Tiebreak Order priorities (Pts, Goal Away) i.e. Premier League
+4. Sorting Criteria Summary i.e. Premier League
+5. Selection of Sorting Criterion at your League Table Edit Page.

 == Changelog ==

+= 2.0.0 =

+* NEW: Tiebreak Criteria Custom Post Type (see screenshots)
+* NEW: Ability to choose for each League Table which ordering criteria to use! (see screenshots)

 = 1.0.0 =